freenas/freenas-docs/userguide/shell.rst

-Clicking other |web-ui| menus closes the shell session and stops commands running in the shell. :ref:`tmux` provides the ability to detach shell sessions and the reattach to them later.
+Clicking other |web-ui| menus closes the shell session and stops commands running in the shell. :ref:`tmux` provides the ability to detach shell sessions and then reattach to them later.
 Commands continue to run in a detached session.

 .. note:: Not all shell features render correctly in Chrome.